 From the 16th to the 11th century BC, the Egyptian pharaohs abandoned the idea of pyramids as burial places and decided to celebrate the afterlife in the Valley of the Kings.
 The valley is located opposite Luxor on the west bank of the River Nile.
 Here, the pharaohs were mummified and buried in deep tombs along with their favorite pets and sacred artifacts.
-Of these, the tomb of Tutankhamun is perhaps the most famous - but to date, no fewer than 64 tombs and chambers have been discovered within the valley.
+Of these, the tomb of Tutankhamun is perhaps the most famous, but to date, no fewer than 64 tombs and chambers have been discovered within the valley.
 The Valley of the Queens lies at the southern end of the necropolis, which is where the queens and their children were interred.
 Many more tombs are located here, including that of Ramesses II's wife Queen Nefertari.

 The Pyramid of Djoser is located in the Saqqara necropolis of Ancient Egyptian capital Memphis.
 Constructed in the 27th century BC, it is the earliest known pyramid, and its stepped sides became a prototype for the sleeker, smooth-sided pyramids at places like Giza.
 It was designed to hold the remains of Pharaoh Djoser by his architect, Imhotep, who set several precedents with his innovative design.
-At 204 feet/ 63 meters it was the highest building of its time, and it is also thought to be one of the earliest examples of stone architecture.
+At 204 feet (63 meters), it was the highest building of its time, and it is also thought to be one of the earliest examples of stone architecture.
 For his great achievement, Imhotep was later deified as the patron god of architects and doctors.
 In its heyday, the pyramid would have been covered with polished white limestone.

 The Temple of Horus at Edfu is considered to be the best preserved of all Ancient Egyptian monuments.
-It was built between 237 and 57 BC during the Ptolemaic dynasty, and honors the falcon-headed god Horus.
-Horus fulfilled many different roles, and was known as the god of the sky as well as the god of war and hunting.
+It was built between 237 and 57 BC during the Ptolemaic dynasty and honors the falcon-headed god Horus.
+Horus fulfilled many different roles and was known as the god of the sky as well as the god of war and hunting.
 The temple complex is huge, and has an impressive pylon and birth house, with excellent reliefs and carvings depicting the various stories of Horus.
 Inscriptions called building texts were also preserved and narrate the history of the Temple's construction.
-Edfu is located about halfway between Aswan and Luxor, and is a very common stop on Nile River cruises.
+Edfu is located about halfway between Aswan and Luxor and is a very common stop on Nile River cruises.

 The Temple of Kom Ombo is unusual in that it is a double temple, with two symmetrical halves dedicated to two different triads of gods.
 One half is dedicated to Horus the Elder, Tasenetnofret and their child Panebtawy.
 The other half is dedicated to Sobek, the crocodile deity of creation and fertility, and his family Hathor and Khonsu.
 The temples are impressive in part because of their perfect symmetry and also because of their beautiful riverbank location.
 Construction was initiated by Ptolemy VI Philometor in the early 2nd century BC.
 Both temples depict their respective gods along with their families and were built using local sandstone.
-The temples offer excellent examples of hieroglyphs, carved columns and reliefs.Continue to 9 of 10 below.
+The temples offer excellent examples of hieroglyphs, carved columns, and reliefs.

-The Temple of Isis was built on the island of Philae, where the cult of Isis dates back to the 7th century BC.
-Today's temple dates back to 370 BC, while the most important aspects were begun by Ptolemy II Philadelphus and added to until the rule of Roman emperor Diocletian.
+The Temple of Isis was built on the island of Philae, where the cult of Isis dates back to the 7th century B.C.
+Today's temple dates back to 370 B.C., while the most important aspects were begun by Ptolemy II Philadelphus and added to until the rule of Roman emperor Diocletian.
 Smaller sanctuaries and shrines near the main temple celebrate the deities involved in the Isis and Osiris myth.
 Philae was one of the last outposts of Egyptian religion, surviving two centuries after the Roman Empire converted to Christianity.
 The goddess of motherhood and fertility, Isis was a popular deity whose cult spread throughout the Roman empire and beyond.
 Today, the temple has been relocated to nearby Agilkia Island to prevent flooding.